Worst Restaurant Food Poisonings of the Past 40 Years

 2003 Chi-Chi’s Salsa and Chili Con Queso

-The next time you eat green onions you will remember that they were once the source of the largest outbreak of hepatitis A ever to happen in the United States.
-Started in October 2003 approximately 640 people were affected, including 13 employees, and four died of the illness.
+The next time you eat green onions, you will remember that they were once the source of the largest outbreak of hepatitis A ever to happen in the United States.
+In October 2003, approximately 640 people were affected, including 13 employees.
+Four died of the illness.

 The source was a Chi-Chi’s Tex-Mex restaurant in Monaca, Pennsylvania.
 The outbreak forced the health department to provide immune globulin vaccinations and post-exposure antibodies to over 9,000 people.
 The outbreak was traced to uncooked green onions used as a garnish.
 The onions, imported from Mexico, were used in the restaurant’s salsa and chili con queso.
 Chi-Chi’s reputation never recovered.
 By the following year, the restaurant chain was no longer operating.

 Jimmy John’s has made headlines with foodborne illnesses in the past 10 years.
 Since 2008, the freshly made from scratch sub sandwich chain served sprouts that resulted in E.coli sickness at least five times.
 A tally of reports since 2008 show 479 people affected.

 One to the largest outbreaks occurred in 2014 when local officials in Michigan, California, Idaho, Montana, Utah, and Washington worked with the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) to investigate an outbreak that affected 19 people in May of 2014.
 Sprouts were the cause of an outbreak at least five times.
 In 2013, imported cucumbers from Mexico sickened nine people.

 - Detroit Free Press, Detroit, Michigan, April 4-5, 1977

 - COMPANY NEWS; Jack in the Box's Worst Nightmare, New York Times 1993